 Developing standards for national security exception in Section 508 of the Rehabilitation Act Of 1973

-Although the above exception is intended to be narrow to protect the intelligence community from increased vulnerability to security breaches, many agencies within the intelligence community have for many years read the exception broadly in order to justify blanket exclusion of any efforts to implement AT or update inaccessible systems with regard to their ICT.
-Some of the most important systems used in the IC are not accessible to employees, and the reasons are not because of increased vulnerability, but lack of prioritizing accessibility and universally designed products.
+Although the exception cited above is intended to be narrow to protect the intelligence community from increased vulnerability to security breaches, many agencies within the IC have for many years read the exception broadly in order to justify blanket exclusion of any efforts to implement AT or update inaccessible systems with regard to their ICT.
+As a result, some of the most important systems used in the IC are not accessible to employees .
 Some agencies have, thus, failed to engage in a case-by-case analysis of when implementation of AT in ICT would be both cost effective and beneficial to enhancing the diversity of their workforces and implementation would not make systems more vulnerable.

 Legacies of older policies inhibit the IC from recruiting and retaining the most successful employees.